Temp1231112/BStf/untitled.md

 I’m already in the air, being too late to say “you too”, I splash into the water.

-Now climbing up the rope ladders hanging on the side of the ship, seeing Rosa speeding up and trying to get away from the jet-skis, two of them coming now towards me, their guns pointing at me… Now their bullets starting to snap into the steel, annoyingly too close...
+Now climbing up the rope ladders hanging on the side of the ship, seeing Rosa speeding up and trying to get away from the jet-skis, two of them coming now towards me, their guns pointing at me… Now their bullets starting to snap into the steel, annoyingly, too close...

-Just a few seconds later, still alive and surprisingly without additional bullet holes in my body, thankful for that, now climbing over the cargo ship’s edge, boarding onto the deck…
+Just a few seconds later, still alive and surprisingly without additional bullet holes in my body, I'm thankful for that.
+Now climbing over the cargo ship’s edge, boarding onto the deck…

 Being ready to confront anyone, terrorists, or anyone, I see the whole deck being empty.
-My options being very few, the reality gotten too hard and harsh for me, once again, I have only one thing on my mind… Survival!
+My options being very few, the reality has gotten too hard and harsh for me, once again, I have only one thing on my mind… Survival!

 Once again, it’s all about survival.

 There are way too many people and the cars there where the cruise ship and the entire cruise terminal are.
 And that means that it’s out of the question for me now.
-And it’s a way too big chaos there already now.
+And it’s way too big of a chaos there already now.

-The only option for me is to run towards to the Real Club Mediterraneo, it possibly being less crowded now, and thus maybe a way out somewhere there.
-Maybe I can highjack another bike or even boat on the other side of the breakwater, to get out from there.
+The only option for me is to run towards the Real Club Mediterraneo, it possibly being less crowded now, and thus maybe having a way out somewhere there.
+Maybe I can hijack another bike or even boat on the other side of the breakwater, to get out from there.

 But then, something very disturbing blinks in my eye, in the corner of my right eye… Little red dots, two of them!
-And actually now when looking at to that direction, I can see even more of them… reacting typically to me…
+And actually now when looking at that direction, I can see even more of them… reacting typically to me…

 “Fuck!”